Craving freshly baked treats with sweet and savoury goodness? We found the best bakeries in Singapore for pastries, pies and all things in between.

 Tiong Bahru Bakery, multiple locations including Fort Canning and Funan

 The proponent of healthy food scratches your itch for fresh-from-the-oven bread loaves that are handmade with traditional and time-honoured techniques, containing no improvers and artificial ingredients.
 Lucky if you’re a bread lover, ’cause you’ll be spoilt for choice.
-Go for the sourdough loaves, or pick from flavours like onion olive coriander and pumpkin.
+Go for the sourdough loaves, savoury handmade bagels, or cinnamon soft loaf for something sweet.
 And if you’re done with bread shopping, catch a brunch bite with grain bowls or the selection of gourmet sandwiches and soups.

 Cedele, multiple locations including Waterway Point and Raffles City